MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-migrate-vnet-to-private-endpoint.md

 ---

-## Validate successful migration
+## Verify successful migration

-After migrating to private endpoints, perform the following checks to validate the new configuration:
+After migrating to private endpoints, perform the following checks to verify the migration was successful:

 1. If you created new private endpoints, check that they are working as expected.
 If needed, refer to the [troubleshooting guide](security-network-private-endpoint-troubleshoot.md).